moritzvieli/rocketshow/README.md

 # Rocket Show
-An app to automate and play shows including audio, video, lighting (e.g. DMX) and MIDI.
+A system to automate and play shows including audio, video, lighting (e.g. DMX) and MIDI.

 ## Development
 ### Build